bcgov/bcgov-rstats-public-presentations/2018-11-07_EARL_Seattle/Overcoming_gravity.md

 BC Stats, in our adoption and implementation of R, has gone into orbit.
 And we intend on staying there.

 But it's not just branches of the larger organization--like BC Stats is part of the British Columbia government--that have to deal with The Hairball.
-Individuals confront it too, and it can be frustrating.
-Here's professor who has identified that his personal style is at odds with The Hairball:
+We as individuals confront it too, and it can be frustrating.
+Here's a tweet from Jeff Leek, a professor who has identified that his personal style is at odds with The Hairball:

 https://twitter.com/jtleek/status/987043234168934404